 Vice President, Programs and Operations

-After the election results were announced, all the attendees were invited to stay and network in Remo.
+After the election results were announced, attendees stayed to network at Paul, Weiss.
 We thank everyone who came and participated in the Annual Meeting and the election.
-Congratulations to all the Officers and Directors who were elected to the Board to serve in the 2023 fiscal year that begins on April 1, 2022.
+Congratulations to all the Officers and Directors who were elected to the Board to serve in the 2024 fiscal year that begins on April 1, 2023.